 Nanyang Commercial Bank

 A: The following foreign credit cards are acceptable in China:

 (1) Master Card; (2) Visa Card; (3) American Express Card; (4) JCB Card; and (5) Diners Card.

 Card-holders may draw cash at the Bank of China or conversion centers designated by the Bank of China, or pay for their expenses at department stores, restaurants and hotels where credit cards are acceptable.

-You can also pay by credit card in large souvenir shops that the guide will take you for visit if you have some free time after sightseeing.
 Credit card symbols are displayed in the visible place in shops indicating credit cards are accepted.
 But most department stores and super markets in china do not accept credit card.
 So when you are prepared for shopping, better exchange some Chinese money and take with you.